 The plant is a novelty plant and not as easy to find as the regular pineapple bromeliad varieties.
 Mature plants can produce a flower within a year of planting.
 To start your own pineapple flowering houseplant, harvest a fruit and cut the top off.
 Let the top dry on the counter for a day or two.

 Plant the base in a mixture of orchid bark and sand that is lightly moist.
 Keep somewhat moist until the top roots, taking care not to overwater, which will make the fruit top rot.
 You can also remove any offsets and plant them.
 Let these root and you will soon be growing variegated pineapples to share with friends and family.

 Care for Variegated Pineapple

 Pineapples require medium light, soil low in organic amendments and moderate moisture.
 The plant can tolerate short periods of drought with no ill effects.

 Fertilize every two weeks in spring until dormancy in fall.
 Use a diluted liquid plant fertilizer.

 Water thoroughly each time, but allow the surface of the soil to dry out before applying more water.

-Variegated pineapple plant must be kept where temperatures are between 65 and 82 degrees Fahrenheit with high humidity for best growth.
+Variegated pineapple plant must be kept where temperatures are between 65 and 82 F. (50 and 28 C.) with high humidity for best growth.
 Mimic the growing conditions of a Hawaiian island and you are guaranteed success with your pineapple flowering houseplant!